All Products

 volumeAs

-You must set the value to subpath, which indicates that a subdirectory of the NAS file system is mounted as a persistent volume (PV).
+When you use the directory quota feature, you must set this parameter to subpath, which indicates that a subdirectory of the NAS file system is mounted as a PV.

 server

-The mount target of the NAS file system if you mount a subdirectory of the NAS file system as a PV.
-For more information about how to query the domain name of a mount target, see Manage mount targets.
+The mount target of the NAS file system.
+For more information about how to view the mount target address, see Manage mount targets.

 path

 The subdirectory of the NAS file system that is mounted.
-If you mount an Extreme NAS file system, the path must start with /share.
+The default value is /.
+For Extreme NAS file systems, the path must start with /share.

 volumeCapacity

-Specifies whether to enable the quota feature.
-Valid values: true and false.
+Specifies whether to enable the directory quota feature.

-If allowVolumeExpansion is set to true, this parameter does not take effect.
+If allowVolumeExpansion is set to true, this parameter does not take effect, and the quota feature remains enabled.

 allowVolumeExpansion